-Our store is overflowing with more than 40,000 sculptures, furniture pieces, crafts, and antiques from all over Asia and we are a leading supplier of Asian art to American museums, movie companies, designers, architects, and collectors nationwide.
-Every year, we spend the winter in Asia visiting families with whom we have had a relationship with for years as well as building relationships with new artisans and their families.
-In the spring time, we import containers from various Asian nations, totaling more than 10,000 pieces imported per year.
+Our store is overflowing with more than 50,000 sculptures, furniture pieces, crafts, and antiques from all over Asia and we are a leading supplier of Asian art to American museums, movie companies, designers, architects, and collectors nationwide.
+Every year, we spend the winter in Asia visiting families with whom we have had a relationship with for years, as well as building relationships with new artisans and their families.
+Each spring, we import containers from various Asian nations, averaging more than 10,000 pieces per year.
 You can always follow our adventures across Asia by following us on Facebook (www.facebook.com/asiabarong) or Instagram (@asiabarong), where we post stories and photos of our travels.

 One of our favorite parts of what we do, and something we believe to be special, is that we offer “special ordering” services, where we will look for or create anything by request.
 If you would like something that you’ve seen before but in a different size or material, or if you would like something that you can’t seem to find anywhere, or even if you have an idea for something that’s never been created anywhere except for in your mind, we will do our best to make your creation or desire a reality – and we communicate with you every step of the way.
 So, in the rare case that we do not have what you are looking for in our massive stock, we can help you get it.